6th Edition futurEU Competition 2026

 Maximum word count: 1,500 words (excluding the cover page and references).

-Must include a cover page, a clear title, structured body (background, analysis, recommendations), and a reference list.
+Must include a cover page, a clear title, structured body (e.g., background, analysis, recommendations), and a reference list.

 -